BLOG

 WordPress Classic Editor – Should You Still Use It?

-One of the major screens within WordPress is one you’ll use almost every day.
-The editing pages are how you create content and optimize it for search engines.
+One of the significant screens within WordPress is one you’ll use almost daily.
+The editing pages are how you create and optimize content for search engines.
 However, while we have the modern Block Editor today, it’s not the only choice.
-The WordPress Classic Editor is still available, and many users prefer its functionality.
+The WordPress Classic Editor is still available; many users prefer its functionality.

-This is because the editor works in a similar way to a word processor, and it’s extendable.
+The editor works similarly to a word processor and is extendable.
 Plus, because the Classic Editor has been a part of WordPress for so long, there’s a familiarity there many users depend on.

-In this post, we’re going to look at whether you should still use the WordPress Classic Editor for your work.
-Also, we’ll touch on how to reinstall the editor if you wish to revert back to it.
+In this post, we’ll examine whether you should still use the WordPress Classic Editor for your work and discuss how to reinstall it if you wish to return to it.

 Why Do We Still Have the WordPress Classic Editor?

-The Block Editor is now a core part of WordPress, and it continues to see development almost every month.
-In fact, the Block Editor is at the forefront of WordPress’ new innovations, such as Full Site Editing (FSE).
-Because of this, it’s important to understand why we still need to discuss the Classic Editor at all.
+The Block Editor is now a core part of WordPress and is developed almost every month.
+It is at the forefront of WordPress innovations like Full Site Editing (FSE).
+Because of this, it’s essential to understand why we still need to discuss the Classic Editor.

-The initial reason for the change to the Block Editor was due to the competition from competing platforms, such as Wix, Squarespace, and Medium.
+The initial reason for the change to the Block Editor was the competition from competing platforms, such as Wix, Squarespace, and Medium.
 Those editing experiences are modern and slick.
-Site owners like the User Interface (UI), and what you can do with it to create your site.
+Site owners like the User Interface (UI) and what you can do with it to create your site.

 wordpress-classic-editor

-However, many (often long-standing) users love the functionality of the Classic Editor as it is.
+However, many (often long-standing) users love the Classic Editor’s functionality as it is.
 What’s more, there were some initial problems surrounding the development of the Block Editor.
 Because of this, the WordPress development team decided to offer the Classic Editor as an alternate option for a limited time.

 What are the Benefits of the Classic Editor?

 Because there is lots of love for the Classic Editor, it’s worth exploring why this is the case.
-In fact, the benefits of the WordPress Classic Editor are similar to the Block Editor:
+The benefits of the WordPress Classic Editor are similar to the Block Editor:

 • The interface is easy to understand and use.

-• You can format content in a direct way – ‘in place’ with regards to the rest of your page.
+• You can directly format content – ‘in place’ about the rest of your page.

-• There are ways to extend the editor to include functionality you need.
+• There are ways to extend the editor to include the functionality you need.

-However, it’s worth noting that you can’t achieve some things with the Classic Editor that you can with either a page builder or the Block Editor.
-For example, it’s almost impossible to build a page layout, and you can visualize your content in an accurate way.
+However, it’s worth noting that the Classic Editor does not allow you to achieve some things that you can with either a page builder or the Block Editor.
+For example, building a page layout is almost impossible, and you cannot accurately visualize your content.

 How Do You Reinstall the WordPress Classic Editor?

-Much like many other WordPress elements, you install the Classic Editor through a plugin.
-In fact, it’s one of the more popular downloads from the WordPress Plugin Directory:
+Like many other WordPress elements, you install the Classic Editor through a plugin.
+It’s one of the more popular downloads from the WordPress Plugin Directory:

 wordpress-classic-editor